Novikov homology, jump loci and Massey products: Introduction

 \section{Introduction}

 Let $X$ be a finite connected CW-complex; denote its fundamental group by $G$.
-Let $\r: G\to\GL(n,\cc)$ be a representation.
+Let $\r: G\to\GL(l,\cc)$ be a representation.
 Any cohomology class $\a\in H^1(X,\cc)$ gives rise to the following deformation of $\r$:

 The cohomology groups of $X$ with local coefficients $\g_t$ are isomorphic for all $t$ except a subset containing only isolated points.
 The cohomology group $H^*(X, \g_{gen})$ corresponding to the generic point of the curve $\g_t$ is the first main object of study in the present paper.
-We prove that there is a spectral sequence $\FFFF^*_r$ starting from the homology of $X$ with coefficients in $\r$, converging to $H^*(X, \g_{gen})$, and the differentials in this spectral sequence are computable in terms of some special higher Massey products with $\a$.
+We prove that there is a spectral sequence $\EEEE^*_r$ starting from the homology of $X$ with coefficients in $\r$, converging to $H^*(X, \g_{gen})$, and the differentials in this spectral sequence are computable in terms of some special higher Massey products with $\a$.
 The first differential in this spectral sequence is the homomorphism $L_\a$ of multiplication by $\a$ in the $\r$-twisted cohomology of $X$.

 This type of spectral sequences appeared in the paper of S.P.
 Novikov \cite{NovikovBH} in the de Rham setting.
 It was generalized to the case of cohomology with coefficients in a field of arbitrary characteristic in the paper \cite{PajitnovMassey} of the second author.
+See also the papers \cite{FarberTopClosedForms}, \cite{FarberLSforClosedForms} of M. Farber.
 Our present construction is close to the original ideas of S.P.
 Novikov.
-The main technical novelty of our present approach is the systematic use of {\it formal exponential deformations}, see $\S\S$ \ref{s:def_diff}, \ref{s:spec_twis}; this allows to avoid the convergency issues for power series.
+The main technical novelty of our present approach is the systematic use of {\it formal exponential deformations} (see $\S\S$ \ref{s:def_diff}, \ref{s:spec_twis}).
+This allows to avoid the convergency issues for power series, which occur in Novikov's idea of the proof of the first main theorem of his paper (see \cite{NovikovBH}, page 553).

 If $\r$ is the trivial representation, the differentials in the spectral sequence above are the usual Massey products in the ordinary cohomology with slightly reduced indeterminacy: $d_r(x) = \langle \a, \ldots , \a, x \rangle$, \ see $\S$ \ref{s:def_diff}.
-Thus the spectral sequence degenerates when the space $X$ is formal, by the classical argument of P. Deligne, Ph, Griffiths, J. Morgan, D. Sullivan \cite{DGMS} which applies here as well ($\S$ \ref{s:def_diff}).
+Thus the spectral sequence degenerates when the space $X$ is formal, by the classical argument of P. Deligne, Ph.
+Griffiths, J. Morgan, D. Sullivan \cite{DGMS} which applies here as well ($\S$ \ref{s:def_diff}).
+Thus we have